Experimental robustness benchmarking of quantum neural networks on a superconducting quantum processor

 That is, adversarial training introduces a regularization term $\mathcal{R}$ to the loss function, which is the inner product of the input gradient and perturbation.
 Minimizing this term during training encourages turning the direction of the input gradient away from the target perturbation, thereby reducing the model’s sensitivity and enhancing adversarial robustness.

 \textbf{Classical neural network for comparison}

-To investigate the potential robustness advantage in QML, we designed a three-layer FNN to compare with QNN.
-The FNN consists of an input layer with $225$ neurons to encode the images, a hidden layer with $5$ neurons, and an output layer with a single neuron, totaling $1136$ trainable parameters (weights and biases).
-ReLU activation functions are applied to the input and hidden layers to provide nonlinearity, while a sigmoid activation function maps the output to the interval $[0, 1]$ for binary classification of handwritten letters.
-The FNN was trained using the cross-entropy loss function and the Adam optimizer with a learning rate of $0.01$ over $10$ epochs.
+To investigate the potential robustness advantage in QML, we designed a three-layer fully connected FNN to compare with QNN.
+We utilized the same EMNIST dataset, with images compressed to $9 \times 9$ pixels prior to input into the FNN.
+The FNN consists of an input layer with $81$ neurons to encode the images, a hidden layer with $2$ neurons, and an output layer with a single neuron, totaling $167$ trainable parameters (weights and biases), comparable in scale to the QNN in the main text.
+ReLU activation functions are applied to the input and hidden layers to provide nonlinearity, while a sigmoid activation function maps the output to the interval $[0, 1]$ for binary classifications.
+The FNN was trained using the same loss function and optimizer as the QNN until achieving equivalent classification accuracy.
 We evaluated the adversarial robustness of the well-trained QNN and FNN on the same EMNIST dataset.

-\textbf{ {}Data availability}{ } The data that support the findings of this study are available upon reasonable request from the authors.
+Adversarial training followed identical strategies for both models.

+To further validate that the observed robustness advantage of the QNN is not an artifact of the baseline FNN being under-parameterized, we performed a systematic numerical simulation comparing QNNs and FNNs with matched parameter counts across increasing scales.

+Since the structural differences between quantum and classical networks prevent exact parameter equivalence, we designed a scaling protocol to maintain approximately equal parameter counts.
+For the QNN, we utilized a $3$-qubit re-uploading architecture~\cite{Quantum2020} where each layer consists of $9$ parameterized gates to encode the $N_x=81$ dimensional input, yielding $2N_x=162$ parameters per logical block.
+The total parameters scale as $N_{\rm{QNN}} = 2 N_x \cdot N_r$, where $N_r$ is the number of re-uploading layers.
+For the FNN, we fixed the input layer at $N_x=81$ and output at $1$, varying the hidden layer size $N_h$.
+The total parameters scale as $N_{\rm{FNN}} = N_x \cdot N_h + 2N_h + 1$.
+By setting $N_r$ from $1$ to $10$ and adjusting $N_h$ accordingly, we swept the parameter space from $\sim 160$ to $\sim 1600$.
+The simulation was conducted under ideal, noise-free conditions with identical hyperparameters and initialization schemes.
+The comparative adversarial robustness scores are summarized in Table~\ref{tab:sim_comparison}.

+The results reveal no consistent robustness advantage for the QNN over the FNN in the noiseless regime, with both models exhibiting fluctuating scores around $\sim 0.07$ regardless of scale.
+These noiseless simulation scores are significantly lower than the experimentally measured robustness scores of the QNN (which reached $\sim 0.33$ under adversarial training).
+This contrast provides compelling evidence that the superior robustness observed in our main experiment is not due to the limited capacity of the classical baseline, but is indeed driven by the intrinsic quantum noise in the NISQ processor.
+As discussed in Supplementary Materials Sec.
+VI, this noise induces gradient attenuation, which significantly lowers the adversarial sensitivity compared to the noiseless FNN baseline.